 III) Php.ini parameters

 - max_execution_time – This sets the maximum time in seconds a script is allowed to run before it is terminated by the parser.
-The theme demos download images from our servers and depending on the connection speed this process may require a longer time to execute.
-We recommend that you should increase it 60 or more.
+The theme downloads images from our servers and depending on the connection speed this process may require a longer time to execute.
+We recommend that you should increase it by 60 or more.

 - post_max_size – Sets max size of post data allowed.
 This setting also affects file upload.

 - upload_max_filesize – To upload large files, like plugins zip files, you have to increase this value also.

 Depending on the host they can be set from php.ini or .htaccess: